ErikBoesen/Newlogy/README.md

 * Unify design.
 Some parts of the Schoology interface (like header components) use very modern design elements while other parts of the interface have not been updated for years.
 * Remove redundant UI elements and those which provide extraneous information
 * Simplify design language: remove useless borders, shadows, background shading, skeumorphism, etc.

+## Changes
+* Replace school logo with a simple "Home" link because we haven't even used Access since fourth grade
+* Remove useless homepage "RECENT ACTIVITY" and "COURSE DASHBOARD" tabs
+* Display course and group menus as a list, not as a clunky grid
+* Remove course "academic year" label because you know what year it is
+* Use normal capitalization for header tabs to match the rest of the interface and because the word "grades" is already frightening enough in lowercase
+* Disable school-colored links, which are used unevenly and clash with the traditional blue color scheme
+* Use fewer shades of grey for text
+* Style buttons in a similar way
+* Add flag emoji next to language selection, because reasons
+* Remove logged-in user's name from header because you probably don't need to be reminded who you are
+* Several hundred other graphical tweaks

 ## License
 [MIT](LICENSE)